Myths about schizophrenia

 Fact

 No. People with schizophrenia do not have more than one personality.
-Schizophrenia is a chronic mental illness that affects your thoughts, behaviours and perception.
+Schizophrenia is a chronic mental illness that affects a person’s thoughts, behaviour, speech, and perception.
 People with schizophrenia may have trouble distinguishing between what is real and what is not.

 Myth